Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 Once connected, the rest of the backend code is working the same, regardless if it is running in the SPCS environment or somewhere else, like a local testing environment.

 <!-- ------------------------ -->

 ## Building the frontend code
 Duration: 3

 ### Overview
-The frontend now also needs to be updated to take advantage of the changes and for us to be able to run it on SPCS.
+We can now look at how the frontend has been updated to take advantage of the changes and for us to be able to run it on SPCS.

-There are two areas that needs to be updated here to run in the new environment:
+There are two areas that is updated here to allow it to run in the new environment:

 - Authentication - by placing the service behind a public endpoint that forces users to login, it no longer makes sense to keep the login form in the client, the required authentication is already captured by the Snowflake OAuth login form
 - Routing from client to the backend API, we can no longer directly control the CORS directives for the services, and calls from the client are actually made directly from the users' browsers.